OURadar/RadarHub/README.md

 # (Evolving) Concept of Operations

 Currently, the RadarHub is almost like a chat program with an exception that the messages are not echoed back.
 The radars do not recieve the payload they send home and the users do not see the command they issue.
 Everyone connects through the frontend websocket, either join as a radar (`frontend.consumers.Radar`) or join as a user (`frontend.consumers.User`).
 When a radar joins and sends in proper greeting, it receives a welcome message from the hub.
-When a user joins through a web browser, the frontend javascript `main.js` ensures the connection is properly made, the user is assigned to a group, named after the radar name.
+When a user joins through a web browser, the frontend javascript main script ensures the connection is properly made, the user is assigned to a group, named after the radar name.

 When a user request is issued, it is first received by the frontend, which checks for the required fields.
 If failed, nothing happens.
 Otherwise, it is routed to the backhaul asynchronously.
 Frontend immediately regain control, GUI should always be responsive.
 Backhaul decides which radar to send the request to, awaits for the radar response, and then routes it to the user.